ElektraInitiative/libelektra/doc/tutorials/run_all_tests_with_docker.md

 After starting the container, you should be automatically inside it in the working directory `/home/jenkins/workspace`.

-Create folder for building project and cd to it like this:
+Create folder for building the project and `cd` to it like this:

 ```sh
 mkdir build-docker && cd build-docker